michaelfaerber/CCR/README.md

 1. Extracting the representation of citation context and all the cited sentences from a pre-trained language model, e.g.: BERT, DistilBERT, RoBERTa.
 2. Calculating the cosine similatiry between citation context and cited sentences.
-3. Based on manual inspection, defining a threshold for the cosine similarity, above which a sentence will be predicted as positive.
+3. Based on manual inspection, defining a threshold for the cosine similarity (we defined 0.90), above which a sentence will be predicted as positive.

 4. Calculating Prec/Rec/F1 based on the binary predicted labels and